buscaroli/futureproof-lap2-week2-challenge1-telegraph-clone-matteo-and-nadir/README.md

 ## BUGS 🐛

 - If using Live Server or alternative servers the page might refresh incorrectly and the styling might not appear correctly
+- Tried to implement testing the server but couldn't figure out how to do it when usinf docker